History of Jessore: Mughal period

+British rule

 After the establishment of British colonial rule, Jashore was declared as a separate district for the British administrative system.
 The famous Bengali author Bankim Chandra Chattopadhyay served as the Deputy Collector and Deputy Magistrate of Jashore for some times.
 In 1868, the Jashore municipality (Paurasabha) was established.
-The district school was established in 1838, a public library in 1851, and an airport in the twenties-thirties of the twentieth century.
-A cantonment was set up in Jashore.
+The district school was established in 1838, a public library in 1851, and an airport in the 1920s–1930s.
+A cantonment was set up in Jessore.

+An indigo revolt was initiated by farmers in Jessore between 1860 and 1861.

+Post-partition

 During the 1971 Bangladesh liberation war, the Jessore road was a key route of Bengali refugees streaming into India for shelter against the atrocities of the Pakistani military forces that occupied East Bengal.
 The poet Allen Ginsberg wrote his famous poem "September on Jessore Road" after visiting the refugee camps.
 On March 30, 1971, the Bengali soldiers in Jessore Cantonment revolted against the Pakistani regime.
 Bengali freedom fighters organized resistance in Jashore.
 In November 1971, a pitched battle was fought in Chaugachha between the Pak army and the Bangladeshi freedom fighters supported by the Indian allied forces, where the former was routed.
 On December 6, 1971, Jashore became the first district of Bangladesh to become independent.